 For certain lawsuits, provisions were not made in the exact amount of the claim, primarily based on the estimate of the outcome of such suits as favorable for the Group, i.e., the estimate that the Group will incur no outflows in respect of those legal suits or that there are minor contingent liabilities at issue, which require no provisioning.

-The Group estimates adequacy of provisions every 6 months.
+The Group estimates adequacy of provisions every 6 months and more often if necessary.

-41.2.
+40.2.
 Off-balance sheet exposed to credit risk are presented in table below: